The Port

 Bulk handling facilities for coal and oil are provided at the power generating stations at Tap Shek Kok in Castle Peak and at Po Lo Tsui on Lamma Island.

-To ensure navigational safety, the Hydrographic Office (HO) of the Marine Department is responsible for surveying Hong Kong waters and producing nautical charts and publications.
+To ensure navigational safety, the Hydrographic Office (HO) of the Marine Department is responsible for surveying Hong Kong waters and producing nautical charts for mariners.
 In compliance with the standards of the International Hydrographic Organization, the HO promulgates fortnightly Notices to Mariners to update the bilingual nautical charts as well as the Electronic Navigational Charts.
 It also broadcasts continually on 289 kHz Differential Global Navigation Satellite System (DGNSS) correction signal for mariners using DGNSS receiver to more accurately fix the position.
 Tidal Stream Prediction Service for Hong Kong waters and the real-time tidal information of several tide gauges along the coastline are available on the HO"s website at https://www.hydro.gov.hk/eng/services.php.

 The Director of Marine is the Pilotage Authority.
 Pilotage is compulsory for ships of 3 000 gross tonnage or over in general and gas carriers of any gross tonnage.